All Episodes

 You know, I'm fortunate because I can.

-Uh you you're you're n it you're gonna be overwhelmed with how fast and thorough this thing is working with graphics.
+You're going to be overwhelmed with how fast and thorough this thing is working with graphics.

-But it's did you get one?
+But did you get one?

-No, I have an older HP 24 inch.
+No, I have an older HP24-inch.

 And so everything on it is one-third the size it would be on a normally scaled resolution screen.

-And they have to patch it and they haven't patched it yet.
+And they have to patch it, and they haven't patched it yet.

 So you can change, like I can change the font.